-While I held his head in my hands murmuring to him, Jean and Maura arranged him on the table and took the x-rays.
-He was scared but reassured by our presence, let them move him, turn him over, arrange him on the table.
+While I held his head in my hands, murmuring to him, Jean and Maura arranged him on the table and took the x-rays.
+He was scared but reassured by our presence, let them move him, turn him over, arrange him just right.
 I would give a lot for a film of that (vicious, innately-dangerous man-eating species).

-Maura located the shadow of a large foreign object in his esophagus; the cause of the Horner’s Syndrome – pressure on the nerve that goes to the eye.
-She gave us a detailed education on the esophagus – more than I wanted to know at the moment, the main point that it doesn’t heal once punctured, which is fatal.
+Maura located the shadow of a large foreign object in his esophagus; the cause of the Horner’s Syndrome—pressure on the nerve that goes to the eye.
+She gave us a detailed education on the esophagus—more than I wanted to know at the moment—the main point being that it doesn’t heal once punctured, which is fatal.
 She couldn’t try to pull the object out because it was so far down it was beyond the reach on any instrument she had.
-The only option was to try to gently push it down with the help of a soft pliable lubricated tube to prevent injury to the delicate lining, into the stomach where it could be digested or if needed, removed through an operation.
+The only option was to try to gently push it with the help of a soft, pliable, lubricated tube (to prevent injury to the delicate lining) into the stomach, where it could be digested, or if needed, removed through an operation.
 Time was of the essence.
-His coughing and natural motion of the esophagus would only make the injuries worse and anytime there is blockage there is the possibility of aspiration pneumonia where liquid get into the lungs and that too can be fatal.
+His coughing and natural motion of the esophagus would only make the injuries worse.
+Furthermore, anytime there is a blockage, there is the possibility of aspiration pneumonia, where liquid gets into the lungs, and that, too, can be fatal.

-I had visions of him circling aimlessly with a dying wolf loose in the car – who would be willing to help him?
-Tanaka may gentle be but he is an imposing animal and he is a wolf.
-In Idaho, where the attitudes towards wolves are neither rational nor friendly.
+I had visions of him circling aimlessly with a dying wolf loose in the car.
+Who would be willing to help him?
+Tanaka may be gentle, but he is an imposing animal and a wolf—in Idaho, where the attitudes towards wolves are neither rational nor friendly.
 With Jean appearing confused and a wolf in the car, would the cops arrest him and shoot the wolf?
 They certainly wouldn’t have holding facilities for him.
-A few more messages – one from a Walgreen’s – then silence.
+A few more messages—one from a Walgreen’s—then silence.
 The next message was from the vet clinic about 2 am.
 “Jean just left here but left his paperwork behind.”
 So I at least knew he had made it!
 I asked if Tanaka made it.
-The secretary kindly researched the paperwork and said, “It seems so – they were both released a few minutes ago.”
+The secretary kindly researched the paperwork and said, “It seems so—they were both released a few minutes ago.”

 As more of the story came out, Jean had arrived in Boise after dark and became confused with all the streets.
 It was pitch dark and we have no GPS.
 He forgot his glasses and couldn’t read the instructions.
 Frantic and disoriented, he parked in the lot of a large drugstore and asked a clerk at Walgreen’s to give him directions.
-But they were complicated, so his solution to get there as fast as possible – call a cab.
-The cab arrived.
-Jean told him he had an “animal” he had to take to the vet.
+But they were complicated, so his solution to get there as fast as possible was to call a cab.
+When the cab arrived, Jean told him he had an “animal” he had to take to the vet.
 He lifted Tanaka into the back, put himself in the front and with his arm over the seat caressing Tanaka’s head, off they drove.
 He gave the cabbie a very large tip.

 When they both woke, Jean couldn’t remember where he had parked the Subaru.
-He found a card in his pocket with the cab company- that was the first clue.
-The other was he had pulled into a large parking lot by a drugstore.
-With the help of a computer they located several possibilities, called the cab company to check their records; traced it back to a couple of possible location.
+He found a card in his pocket with the cab company—that was the first clue.
+The other was that he had pulled into a large parking lot by a drugstore.
+With the help of a computer they located several possibilities, called the cab company to check their records, and traced it back to a couple of possible location.
 The cab picked him up and they prepared to searched the city for likely place.
-To his relief there they found it on the first try.
+To his relief, they found it on the first try.
 It sat alone in the large Walgreen’s parking lot.
 He picked up Tanaka, and began the drive home.

 I made them both chicken soup.